 ► Tip: A candidate must earn at least 270 electoral votes to win the presidency.
 Since a large percentage of U.S. voters will be voting by mail in the 2020 election, news outlets will inevitably begin to forecast early election results.
 You can check the reliability of your news source by using The Media Bias Chart.

-► Tip: When it comes to Election Night, The New York Times is a highly-ranked & reliable source for live updates, fact checking, and election predictions (according to The Media Bias Chart).
+► Tip: When it comes to Election Night, Reuters, AP, The New York Times, & The Washington Post are all highly ranked & reliable sources for live updates, fact checking, and election predictions [via The Media Bias Chart].

 IDENTIFYING FAKE NEWS & PROPAGANDA